SVendittelli/MMM-fitbit/README.md

 ### _Current Development Status: Work In Progress_
 (_Work to be done is identified and tracked [here](https://github.com/m-roberts/MMM-Fitbit2/projects)_)

+_While this module should be relatively stable, it is subject to change in all areas, including possible breaking changes in its config structure.
+If you wish to use this module, be mindful when updating until it has approached a stable release._

 ### Description
 [MagicMirror](https://github.com/MichMich/MagicMirror) Module for displaying Fitbit data, retrieved from Fitbit API ([https://api.fitbit.com](https://dev.fitbit.com/build/reference/web-api/)).